Food insecurity's long-term health consequences

 Various studies back that up.
 A study included more than 27,000 adults surveyed from 1999 to 2014.
 Researchers found more cardiovascular disease and higher overall death rates among those reporting food insecurity.

 A 2010 Canadian study in the included more than 5,800 children ages 10 to 15.
-Those who experienced at least two episodes of hunger had nearly five times higher odds of poor health than children who were never hungry. data shows high school students who are able to eat breakfast every day get better grades than those who aren't able.
+Those who experienced at least two episodes of hunger had nearly five times higher odds of poor health than children who were never hungry.
+Centers for Disease Control and Prevention data shows high school students who are able to eat breakfast every day get better grades than those who aren't able.

 Food insecurity often results in poor nutrition, Sims said.
 "You don't have access to properly balanced diets and fresh fruits and vegetables," she said.
 "It profoundly affects your whole life."